bahamondev/tkl/README.md

     * `Ctrl + super + V`: Activates/Minimize Visual Studio Code window
     * `Ctrl + super + B`: Activates/Minimize Vivaldi (Browser) window

+## Contributing

+Follow this simple rules:

+ * Use [conventional commits](conventionalcommits.org) standard for commit messages.
+ * Open an issue if none is provided for new funcionalities/fixes, then code and finally send a pull request.

 **TODO list:**

  * Add support for linux (with autokey?)

- * Map the shift key to caps lock (shift + key acts as expected, when only shift key is pressed then toggle caps lock)
+ * Map the shift key to caps lock (`shift + key` acts as expected, when only `shift` key is pressed then toggle caps lock)

- * Remap caps lock to useful features (convert/format text, run deepl translation tool...)
+ * Remap `caps lock` to useful features (convert/format text, run deepl translation tool...)

  * `Ctrl + super + B` opens the default browser